“Top 10” Most Frequently Asked Tax Questions

 Q4.
 Are there any exceptions to the RESPA requirements?

 A. Yes.
 There are several common types of real estate transactions which are exempt.
 Perhaps the most common in the relocation industry is the sale from the transferring employee to the employer (or relocation management company) in an amended value or BVO transaction.
 In this situation, the employee is traditionally paid his or her equity by the employer, and there is no mortgage involved.
-Many companies however, use the RESPA-required HUD-1 form for detailing the transaction to the employee; this is for convenience and clarity, not because of the law.
+Many companies however, use the new "closing disclosure" form or the previous HUD-1 form for detailing the transaction to the employee; this is for convenience and clarity, not because of the law.

 Other exemptions include: cash sales, sales where the seller takes back the mortgage, temporary financing such as construction loans, sales of vacant land, properties of over 25 acres, commercial and agricultural property, and some mortgage assumptions.